reproducible-reporting/stepup-reprep/docs/advanced_topics/good_practices.md

     - Data files (e.g., CSV) containing plot data, including generated data.
       This allows for verification of reproducibility.

-    - Scripts generating data, if applicable.
+    - Scripts that generate the data, if applicable.

-    - Scripts generating plots using the above data as input.
+    - Scripts that generate the plots using the above data as input.
       Use matplotlib unless otherwise justified.

-    - A `README.md` or docstrings summarizing scripts and data.
+    - A `README.md` or docstrings summarizing the scripts and data.

-- When creating drawings, use Inkscape (>= 1.2) and commit SVG source files.
+- Use Inkscape (>= 1.2) to create drawings and commit SVG source files.

-- Use bitmap formats only as an intermediate format when vector graphics PDFs show performance issues.
+- Use bitmap formats only as an intermediate format when vector graphics PDFs show performance problems.
-  This typically happens with plots containing many thousands of data points:
+  This is typically the case for plots with many thousands of data points:
   Use high-resolution PNG files (not GIF, JPEG or other formats).

-- [Avoid Jupyter notebooks](#jupyter-notebooks) as a tool to make figures with Python scripts.
+- [Avoid using Jupyter Notebooks](#jupyter-notebooks) as a tool for creating plots.

 ### Tables

 #### Must

-Commit the following:
+Commit the following to the Git history:

-- Machine-readable files (e.g., CSV) containing table data.
+- Machine-readable files, such as CSV, containing table data.
-- Scripts generating LaTeX source for tables.
+- Scripts that generate LaTeX source for the tables.
-- A `README.md` or docstrings summarizing scripts and data.
+- A `README.md` or docstrings summarizing the scripts and data.
-- [Avoid Jupyter notebooks](#jupyter-notebooks) as a tool to make tables with Python scripts.
+- [Avoid using Jupyter Notebooks](#jupyter-notebooks) as a tool for creating tables.

 ### Data Sets

 #### Must

-- Use `dataset-{name}` directories for data that cannot be (easily) generated from scratch.
+- Use `dataset-{name}` directories for data that cannot (easily) be generated from scratch.
-  For example.
+  For example:

-    - External data sets.
+    - External datasets.
-    - Expensive calculations done previously.
+    - Expensive calculations.
     - (Large amounts of) experimental measurements.
     - Data generated with closed-source software.
       (Avoid closed-source software when you have the choice.)
-    - Data created with specialized hardware not generally available.
+    - Data created with specialized hardware that is not generally available.
     - Manually curated data.

 - Add scripts and implementations to regenerate the data, integrating them as much as possible with StepUp RepRep.

-- Add a `README.md` file explaining:
+- Add a `README.md` file that explains:

-    - How the data were generated.
+    - How the data was generated.
-    - Software that was used.
+    - The software that was used.
     - Directory and file organization.
     - File content details.

-- Data sets will be Zipped in the end, so store uncompressed data in the repository.
+- Datasets are Zipped in the end, so store uncompressed data in the repository.

-- [Avoid Jupyter notebooks](#jupyter-notebooks) as a tool to work on datasets.
+- [Avoid using Jupyter Notebooks](#jupyter-notebooks) as a tool for working with datasets.

 - Do not invent your own file formats.

 - Do not use tar files, especially compressed ones, due to data loss concerns.
-  Ordinary ZIP is more robust, because every file is compressed individually.
+  ZIP is more robust, because each file is compressed individually.

-- [Do not use HDF5 files](#hdf5) due to their data integrity issues.
+- [Do not use HDF5 files](#hdf5) because of data integrity issues.

-- Do not use Python pickle files, as these can only be loaded when the corresponding Python packages are around.
+- Do not use Python pickle files, as they can only be loaded when the corresponding Python packages are available.
-  This is too limiting for long-term data preservation.
+  This is too restrictive for long-term data preservation.

-- Do not use file formats that can only be used with closed-source software.
+- Do not use file formats that can only be used with closed source software.

 #### Should

-- When data sets exceed 500 kB, use [Git LFS](https://git-lfs.com/).
+- For files larger than exceed 500 kB, use [Git LFS](https://git-lfs.com/), instead of committing them directly into the Git repository.
-  The threshold can be increased for convenience, but consider remote Git repository storage quota.
+  The threshold can be increased for convenience, but be aware of the storage quota of the remote Git repository.
-  For GitHub, the maximum seems to be 5 GB at the moment (for the entire history).
+  For GitHub, the maximum currently appears to be 5 GB (for the entire history).

-- When data sets become large for Git LFS (more than 50 MB), use University-provided storage.
+- When datasets become large for Git LFS, collect the data on a remote server that all co-authors can access.
-  Check your Git LFS quota to define a sensible threshold.
+  Check your Git LFS quota to determine a reasonable threshold.
   At the time of writing, this is 2 GB (all files combined) for GitHub.
-  When offloading data outside the Git repository, document clearly where the data is stored, how to access and who has access permissions.
+  If you store data outside of the Git repository, clearly document where the data is stored, how it can be accessed and who has access permissions.

-- For some files, such as zipped collections of data files, there are no concerns that the zipping itself is difficult to reproduce, so you can decide not to store the zip file separately and add it to `.gitignore` instead.
+- For some files, such as zipped collections of data files, there is no concern that the zipping itself will be difficult to reproduce, so you can add such files to `.gitignore`.

-- Do not store compressed files inside compressed files.
+- Do not put compressed files inside compressed files.
-  This is usually inefficient and increase the risk of large data losses due to bitrot.
+  This is usually inefficient and increases the risk of large data losses due to bitrot.

-- Avoid binary files in general, are harder to reuse in the longer term.
+- Avoid binary files in general, as they are harder to reuse in the longer term.

 ### Software